 It should come as no surprise that Petzl’s tried-and-true Spirit comes in at the top of this list.
 What’s not to like about this Cadillac of a quickdraw?
 The carabiners are super smooth, the dogbones are stable-feeling, and these things are, quite simply, really fun to clip.
 All the materials are ridiculously strong and durable, including the rubber grommet that keeps the rope-side carabiner from flipping over.
 The Spirit is equally easy to stick clip or grab when the good holds run out, and the whole unit is so rigid that you can hold onto the bottom end of the draw and still clip an out-of-reach bolt.

-Petzl dropped the price considerably this year (from $25 down to $20 for the 11cm version), which means the Spirit Express is not only a premium quickdraw, but an affordable one at that.
-But while it’s ideal for sport climbing, the Spirit's weight and bulk mean that it’s not a super versatile draw.
+Petzl recently updated the carabiners on the Spirit Express, dropping 4 grams per draw with a few cutouts in the metal, in addition to slightly smaller dimensions.
+But despite the updated version's lighter weight, the Spirit is still too heavy and bulky for multi-pitch climbing.
 In fact, we’d be surprised if a Spirit Express has ever made it into the alpine, and we certainly wouldn’t want to clip it to a direction-dependent nut.
 But for a sport climbing draw, either for redpointing or leaving on a project for an extended period, this is the best model money can buy.

 See the Petzl Spirit Express